Moira Stuart: Family

-Her mother Marjorie Gordon (1921–2017), who was born in Dominica, and her father Harold Stuart (1914–1966), a Barbadian lawyer, divorced when Stuart was ten months old.
+Her mother, Marjorie Gordon (1921–2017), who was born in Dominica, and her father Harold Stuart (1914–1966), a Barbadian lawyer, divorced when Stuart was ten months old.
 Her uncle was the singer Ken Gordon, who was a member, with George Browne, of the vocal trio Three Just Men.
 Her cousin is the Ghana-born publisher and editor Margaret Busby.

 Talking about her ancestry, Stuart has said that she is from a "long line of outsiders" and that she considers herself "a true mongrel – and proud of it".
-For the 2004 edition of Who Do You Think You Are? in which she featured, she visited the Scottish Highlands, as well as to Antigua (where her great-great-grandfather was enslaved)Flett, Kathryn, "Grimewatch", The Observer, 21 November 2004. and to Dominica, where her great-grandfather George James Christian was born.
+For the 2004 edition of Who Do You Think You Are? in which she featured, she visited the Scottish Highlands, as well as to Antigua (where her great-great-grandfather was enslaved) and to Dominica, where her great-grandfather George James Christian was born.
 Christian was a delegate at the 1900 First Pan-African Conference in London (making a speech that was reported in The Times, about the treatment of South Africans in the Boer War), before migrating to the Gold Coast, West Africa.

 During the programme, she discovered the story of how her maternal grandfather Edgar Fitzgerald Gordon met his wife Clara Christian when both were studying medicine at the University of Edinburgh, where she was the first black woman student.
 While he completed his degree and qualified as a doctor in 1918 (initially going into practice in Kingussie), Stuart's grandmother did not finish medical studies, using money intended for her course to pay their bills instead.
 The couple ultimately settled in Bermuda, where in addition to being a physician Gordon became a parliamentarian, civil-rights activist and labour leader.
 In the programme, Stuart was visibly moved to learn more about her ancestors in the context of the Atlantic slave trade, and about their fight for human rights and social justice.

-In 2021, on discovering through research by Ancestry UK that during the Second World War her mother had worked as a nurse probationer at St Helier Hospital and at Queen Mary's Hospital for Children in Carshalton, among the most heavily bombed hospitals in England, Stuart recalled: "She told me once that literally every time there was a bombing raid, she would take all of the children out of their beds, put them underneath the beds for protection, and those that she couldn’t move she would cover with her own body."
+In 2021, she discovered through research by Ancestry UK that, during the Second World War, her mother had worked as a nurse probationer at St Helier Hospital and the children's hospital on the same site, Queen Mary's Hospital in Carshalton.
+These twin hospitals were among the most heavily bombed hospitals in England.

+Stuart recalled: "She told me once that literally every time there was a bombing raid, she would take all of the children out of their beds, put them underneath the beds for protection, and those that she couldn’t move she would cover with her own body."